DJI-Mobile-SDK-Tutorials/iOS-PanoramaDemo/README.md

 ## Implementing the FPV

-**1.** Import the DJI SDK and the FFMPEG decoding library.
+**1.** Import the DJI SDK and the VideoPreviewer.
 If you don't know how to do this please refer to the tutorial [How to create a Camera Application](https://github.com/DJI-Mobile-SDK/iOS-FPVDemo).

 **2.** In the **Main.storyboard**, add a new View Controller called **CaptureViewController** and set it as the root View Controller for the new View Controller you just added in **Main.storyboard**: